-Job shop manufacturing characterizes itself as a shop which has tools, machines, and facilities which have a similar kind of function or performance.
-The separated workstations perform different tasks during a products manufacturing process.
+Job shop manufacturing characterizes itself as a shop that has tools, machines, and facilities that have a similar kind of function or performance.
+The separated workstations perform different tasks during a product’s manufacturing process.

 The final products come produced in small batches (of varying quantities).
 Customers customize their orders to meet their specific needs.

-This means a business will produce a small volume of products which are not standardized.
+This means a business will produce a small volume of products that are not standardized.

-Job shop manufacturers can sell their wares via a wholesaler, directly to customers or, and more traditionally, produce parts for other businesses.
+Job shop manufacturers can sell their wares via a wholesaler, directly to customers, and more traditionally, produce parts for other businesses.

-There is a huge list of businesses which use job shop manufacturing.
+There is a huge list of businesses that use job shop manufacturing.
 However, for our example, we’re going to look into the world of producing eyeglasses.

-Framed by Karl is a business which makes and sells customizable eyeglasses made from wood.
+Framed by Karl is a business that makes and sells customizable eyeglasses made from wood.
 They achieve this by: